 Expanding from 50 cities last year to 75 this year, the entire program runs on 1776’s UNION network.
 UNION is a digital platform connects startup ecosystems together around the world, providing entrepreneurs everywhere the resources and tools they need to be successful.

-Challenge Cup culminates in the Challenge Festival, a multi-day event taking place in 1776’s newest location, New York City, from November 13-17, 2017.
+Challenge Cup culminates in the Challenge Festival, a multi-day event taking place from November 13-17, 2017.

 4 years running

 1776 launched Challenge Cup in 2013 to shake up the startup world.
 The first global startup pitch competition of its magnitude, Challenge Cup set out to find the most promising, innovative startups around the globe while connecting and shining a light on startup ecosystems everywhere.

 In 2016, Challenge Cup took 1776 to more than 50 cities — from Nairobi to Singapore to Boise, everywhere we went, we met brilliant entrepreneurs and startup champions innovating to solve complex challenges.
 Through Challenge Cup local pitch competitions, thousands of entrepreneurs have shared their ideas on the global stage.
 In city after city, we found smart companies poised to scale, impact regulated industries, create jobs and deliver returns to their investors.

 From smartwatches that write braille to a platform that tests a company’s security using white hat hacker methods, Challenge Cup competitors exemplify the type of game-changing ideas 1776 is working to advance.

 We know that smart entrepreneurs armed with the right partners and funding can create livable and responsive cities around the world; provide lifelong learning to ensure student success in the 21st century; fast-track the food system of the future; and, most importantly — realize a global ecosystem where anyone, anywhere can scale a promising startup.